SimonMayerhofer/enex2paperless/README.md

 ConvertAppleToPDF: false   # Whether to convert Apple iWork files to PDF
 ConcurrentWorkers: 1       # Number of concurrent workers
 UseFilenameAsTag: false    # Whether to use the ENEX filename as a tag
+CorrespondentTagPrefix: "" # Prefix for tags to be used as correspondents
 ```

 To authenticate against Paperless, you can either use a token or a username/password combination.
 Don't configure both variations at the same time.